angieBadillo/Excercises/README.md

 Then use a for loop to display "Line" (either strong, emphasize, or underlined) for the desired number of lines.
 If the user enters any character(s) except 1, 2, or 3 for the physical type or an invalid number of lines, then display "Invalid input".

+<b>Exercise 3b: similar to exercise 3a</b>

+Use jQuery to show/hide instructions and validate input data.

+<b>Exercise 4: using multiple For statements.</b>

+Write a script that displays a diamond shape of *s: You may use output statements that print a single asterisk (*), a single space or a single newline character.
+Maximize your use of repetition (with nested for statements), and minimize the number.